milesj/uploader/readme.md

-# Uploader v2.6.7 #
+# Uploader v2.7 #

 A CakePHP plugin that will upload multiple types of files.
-Adds support for file validation and attachments within the model layer.
-Also has minor support for Amazon S3.
+Adds support for file validation and attachments within the model layer, the ability to transform image files (crop, resize, scale, etc) and minor support for Amazon S3 transfers.

-### Not Backwards Compatible ###

-Version(s) 2.5.1 and above are not backwards compatible with 2.5.0 and below.
-Check the commit log for changes and please update your code accordingly!

 ## Requirements ##

 * CakePHP 1.2.x., 1.3.x
 * PHP 5.2.x, 5.3.x
-* ClamAV module (for virus detection)
+* ClamAV module (for virus detection) - http://sourceforge.net/projects/php-clamav/

 ## Features ##